 Almost as soon as you schedule your event, Meetup will automatically email all of your members announcing it.
 But you will want to send a more personable email to everyone a few days before your meetup commences.
-Meetup makes it easy to communicate with your community members with their email tool.
-This tool is quite capable giving you mailing options.
+Meetup makes it easy to communicate with your community members with their email tools.
+This tool is quite capable of giving you mailing options.

 Check this out:

 We recommend emailing all members and not just those who have RSVP’d.
 Invite them to come out and reiterate the event description.
 By the way, you should definitely have a way for people to RSVP for your event.
 To do that, you can use one of several RSVP plugins for WordPress.